Beating a Traffic Ticket Without a Lawyer

 There are three possible outcomes:

-Penalty to stand – this means the offence was proven and the SDRO has not found sufficient cause to issue a caution.
+Penalty to stand – this means the offence was proven and there insufficient cause to issue a caution or revoke the penalty notice.
 You have 28 days to pay the fine or you can contest it in court.

 Caution – the penalty notice was issued correctly, but a caution will be recorded on your traffic history instead.
 In this case, you don’t have to pay the fine and demerit points don’t apply.